intel-lab-lkp/linux/Documentation/virt/kvm/locking.rst

 ^^^^^^^^^^^^^^^^^
 :Type:		spinlock_t or rwlock_t
 :Arch:		any
-:Protects:	-shadow page/shadow tlb entry
+:Protects:	- shadow page/shadow tlb entry
 :Comment:	it is a spinlock since it is used in mmu notifier.

 ``kvm->srcu``